PARENT COACH--ALISON ASTAIR

 From what I've experienced, parents usually have a "gut instinct" when something isn't

 quite right.
-It's important too get answers to your questions even when the problems are small on
+It's important too get answers to your questions even when the problems are small ones!

 "As a pediatrician trained in child development,I can assuredly say that Ms. Astair has a broad